 But Laban was a deceitful and unscrupulous man, who thought of no one but himself.
 This becomes increasingly evident the more we read about him.
 This was only the first of ten occasions when he swindled Jacob (Gen 31:6-12).
 By his deception, he had stolen seven years of Jacob’s life by making him serve a second seven years in his service; Jacob could not refuse Laban’s terms if he wanted Rachel.
 He had nothing else to offer except his service, and Laban took full advantage of this.
 Although Laban couched his terms as an offer, it was more like an ultimatum, and Jacob could only agree to it.
 For Laban, it seems that Jacob was just another sucker to be taken advantage of, and his daughters as cattle to be sold for the best price.
 Indeed, his daughters stated that he had sold them and stolen their money (Gen 31:24-26).

 But when Jacob did leave, taking his wives, his children, his servants, and all his livestock with him, Laban pursued him with murderous intent.
-But God intercepted him before he caught up with Jacob and warned him in a dream: “Take heed that thou speak not to Jacob either good or bad” (Gen 31:24).
-Despite the agreement he had made with Jacob for his daughters, despite God’s warning to him, despite Jacob’s complaint that Jacob had stolen from him, despite Jacob saying how Laban required from him every animal lost through wild animals or rustlers, Laban, with breath-taking audacity, says “These daughters are my daughters, and these children are my children, and these cattle are my cattle, and all that thou seest is mine: and what can I do this day unto these my daughters, or unto their children which they have born?
-Now therefore come thou, let us make a covenant, I and thou; and let it be for a witness between me and thee” (Gen 31:43-44).
+But God intercepted him before he caught up with Jacob and warned him in a dream: “Take heed that you say not a word to Jacob, either good or bad” (Gen 31:24).
+Despite the agreement he had made with Jacob for his daughters, despite God’s warning to him, despite Jacob’s complaint that Jacob had stolen from him, despite Jacob saying how Laban required from him every animal lost through wild animals or rustlers, Laban, with breath-taking audacity, says “The daughters are my daughters, the children are my children, the flocks are my flocks, and all that you see is mine.
+But what can I do this day to these my daughters, or to their children whom they have borne?
+Come now, let us make a covenant, you and I; and let it be a witness between you and me” (Gen 31:43-44).

 Henry Morris comments on this passage, “When Laban finally had opportunity to reply to Jacob’s outburst, he could not say anything at all by way of denial of his claims and charges.
 He tried to divert attention away from Jacob’s embarrassing facts by changing the subject.
 How could Jacob suppose that he would do anything to hurt his daughters or his grandchildren?
 Further, all of Jacob’s cattle had come from Laban’s flocks; so why wasn’t Jacob grateful that he had made a way to acquire them?
 Though he realized he was in the wrong, a self-seeking hypocrite such as Laban cannot bring himself to repent or to make public acknowledgment of his guilt.
 He must try by whatever means he can to shift the attention away from his own culpability to whatever real or imagined grievances he can find in others.
 He therefore proposed a formal covenant between himself and Jacob” (“The Genesis Record”, Henry Morris, Baker Books, 1976).